apache/trafficserver/doc/admin-guide/plugins/xdebug.en.rst

     skipped     The cache lookup was skipped.
     ==========  ===========

-    If a request goes through multiple proxies, each one prepends its X-Cache header content at the beginning of the existing X-Cache header.
-As a result, the order is reversed from the Via: header.
+    If a request goes through multiple proxies, each one appends its X-Cache header content the end of the existing X-Cache header.
+This is the same order as for the ``Via`` header.

 X-Cache-Generation
   The cache generation ID for this transaction, as specified by the